Packages and Binaries:

 ssh-agent(1).
 When run without arguments, it adds the files

-~/.ssh/id_rsa, ~/.ssh/id_ecdsa, ~/.ssh/id_ecdsa_sk, ~/.ssh/id_ed25519,
+~/.ssh/id_rsa, ~/.ssh/id_ecdsa, ~/.ssh/id_ecdsa_sk, ~/.ssh/id_ed25519

-~/.ssh/id_ed25519_sk, and ~/.ssh/id_dsa.
-After loading a private key,
+and ~/.ssh/id_ed25519_sk.
+After loading a private key, ssh-add will try

-file.
-Alternative file names can be given on the command line.
+file names can be given on the command line.

 If any file requires a passphrase, ssh-add asks for the passphrase from